JiteshChandani/Linear_Regression_Assignment_Deploy/README.md

 # Linear_Regression

-Deploying the Boston Housing Data ML problem using flask
+Deploying the Boston Housing Data ML problem using flask.
+In this problem we are predicting the house price.

 Steps followed in deploying Machine Learning model using flask to Heroku are-